danielstreif/danielstreif/README.md

 ### Hi there, I'm Daniel 👋

 ## I am a software developer with a background in data science
-- 🔭 I’m currently working on - completing a coding bootcamp in Berlin, Germany
+- 🔭 I’m currently working on - project management software
-- 🌱 I’m currently learning - vue.js
+- 🌱 I’m currently learning - python
 - ⚡ Fun fact - I used to work with satellite imagery 🛰

 ## Connect with me: